VoxleOne/Eletria/NOTE.md

 * It offers a resource for developers, researchers, and curious minds to engage with both the conceptual framework and the software.
 * It promotes open sharing of ideas as an alternative to proprietary or patent-restricted models.

 We are actively developing a revised implementation that incorporates laser-based components alongside electron beams.
-This new direction appears more promising and will be published soon.
+This new direction appears more promising and will be published here soon.

 ### [Back](https://github.com/VoxLeone/Eletria/tree/main)